moq-wg/moq-transport/draft-lcurley-warp.md

 * Packet loss or flow control MAY delay the send of individual streams.
 * The sender might not support QUIC stream prioritization.

-TODO: Refer to Congestion Response and Priorirization Section for further details on various proposals.
+TODO: Refer to Congestion Response and Prioritization Section for further details on various proposals.

 ### Ordering by Priorities

 Media is produced as a set of layers, such as for example low definition and high definition, or low frame rate and high frame rate.
-Each media object belonging to a track and a group has two attributes: the object-id, and the priority (or layer).
+Each object belonging to a track and a group has two attributes: the object-id, and the priority (or layer).

 When nodes or relays have to choose which object to send next, they apply the following rules: